Skip to main content

 Annotations are Pinterest smart labels that describe how Pinterest categorizes a pin.
 In Pin Explorer, annotations can help you understand the topics, styles, and search language connected to a pin.

-Pin Explorer Annotations modal with Pinterest labels and estimated volume values
+Pin Explorer annotations modal with labels and monthly searches

 Open annotations